 In most cases, local haulers are the ones who transport the waste to the facility.
 Who is a local hauler?
 A local hauler is a certified service provider in a particular county or city on a contract basis.
 However, authorization to haul cannabis waste in a specific county does not allow the hauler to haul in another county.

 Cannabis cultivators should always ensure that the waste is secured in a specific area that is certified and inspected by members of the respective board.
 Locking the site provides an extra level of security, although it is not supposed to be closed.

-Cannabis cultivators should stay compliant with the laws from the respective licensing agencies.
+Cannabis cultivators should stay compliant with the laws of the respective licensing agencies.
 It doesn't matter whether you are a cannabis manufacturer, processor, or cultivator; you should always stay in line with the required rules and regulations.

 Any cannabis business that fails to abide by the respective agency's laws is charged in a court of law.
 However, the laws governing waste management are the same regardless of the agency.
 Do you know that there are waste management plans for cannabis?
 Read more in this article.

 The agencies that govern all the cannabis activities ranging from dispensary stores, distributors, labs to retailers, need all the marijuana dealers to render any waste, whether unusable or unrecognizable.